-- 89 During the creation of the near-tropopause PV anomaly, some combination of lifting and cold air - 90 seclusion has cooled and moistened the column underneath the PV anomaly, and the cold - anomaly extends right to the surface.
-From a PV inversion perspective, the near-surface - 92 anticyclone that results from inverting the negative potential temperature anomaly at the surface - is assumed to just cancel the cyclonic anomaly that results from inverting the tropopause PV - anomaly, yielding no circulation at the surface. - In phase 2 (Figure 1b), the system drifts out over open water that is warm enough to diminish - 96 and eventually eliminate the cold anomaly at the surface, "unshielding" it from the PV anomaly - 97 aloft.
-During this phase, a cyclonic circulation develops in the lower troposphere, with a - 98 horizontal scale commensurate with that of the PV anomaly. - 99 If the local potential intensity is large enough, and the air aloft sufficiently close to saturation, - 100 Wind-Induced Surface Heat Exchange (WISHE) can develop a tropical cyclone-like vortex - 101 (phase3, Figure 1c), with a warm inner core, eye and eyewall, and perhaps spiral bands.
-Note - 102 that the inner core may be warm only with respect to the synoptic-scale cold anomaly - surrounding it, not necessarily with respect to the distant environment.
-At mid-levels, the - temperature anomaly may manifest as a small-scale warm anomaly surrounded by a synoptic- - 105 scale cold anomaly. - 106 In reality, these phases blend together into a continuum.
-One practical challenge is calculating 107 the potential intensity.
-This should be calculated using the temperatures of the sea surface and - 108 the free troposphere under the PV anomaly aloft, but before the troposphere has appreciably - 109 warmed from surface fluxes.
-In practice, because the warming occurs either as the PV anomaly - 110 develops over water, or as it moves over water from land, we have no access to the sounding of - 111 the free troposphere before it has warmed up.
-The true potential intensity for a TC developing - 112 within the cold column under the PV anomaly is hence impossible to obtain.
-Nevertheless, we - 113 can estimate how cold the troposphere was before surface fluxes warmed it by assuming that - the troposphere has an approximately moist adiabatic temperature profile and using the upper - 115 tropospheric geopotential height in the cold cutoff cyclone to estimate the negative temperature - 116 perturbation underneath it.
-This was done in Emanuel (2005) and a slightly improved version is - 117 derived in the Appendix.
-The result is a modified potential intensity, V{pm} , given by
+During the creation of the near-tropopause PV anomaly, some combination of lifting and cold air seclusion has cooled and moistened the column underneath the PV anomaly, and the cold anomaly extends right to the surface.
+From a PV inversion perspective, the near-surface anticyclone that results from inverting the negative potential temperature anomaly at the surface is assumed to just cancel the cyclonic anomaly that results from inverting the tropopause PV anomaly, yielding no circulation at the surface.

+In phase 2 (Figure 1b), the system drifts out over open water that is warm enough to diminish and eventually eliminate the cold anomaly at the surface, "unshielding" it from the PV anomaly aloft.
+During this phase, a cyclonic circulation develops in the lower troposphere, with a horizontal scale commensurate with that of the PV anomaly.

+If the local potential intensity is large enough, and the air aloft sufficiently close to saturation, Wind-Induced Surface Heat Exchange (WISHE) can develop a tropical cyclone-like vortex (phase3, Figure 1c), with a warm inner core, eye and eyewall, and perhaps spiral bands.
+Note that the inner core may be warm only with the respect to the synoptic-scale cold anomaly surrounding it, not necessarily with respect to the distant environment.
+At mid-levels, the temperature anomaly may manifest as a small-scale warm anomaly surrounded by a synoptic-scale cold anomaly.

+In reality, these phases blend together into a continuum.
+One practical challenge is calculating the potential intensity.
+This should be calculated under the PV anomaly aloft but before the troposphere has appreciably warmed from surface fluxes.
+However, in practice, the warming occurs as the PV anomaly develops over water, or as it moves out over water from land.
+The true potential intensity for a TC developing within the cold column under the PV anomaly should be calculated using the sea surface temperature and the sounding of the free troposphere before it has warmed up.
+In practice, we do not have access to such a hypothetical sounding.
+Nevertheless, we can estimate how cold the troposphere was before surface fluxes warmed it by assuming that the troposphere is has an approximately moist adiabatic temperature profile and using the upper tropospheric geopotential height in the cold cutoff cyclone to estimate the negative temperature perturbation underneath it.
+This was done in Emanuel (2005) and a slightly improved version derived in the Appendix.
+The result is a modified potential intensity, V{rm} , given by where V_p is the potential intensity calculated in the usual way from the local sea surface temperature and atmospheric sounding, φ'{400} is the perturbation of the upper tropospheric geopotential, which we here evaluate at 400 hPa, away from climatology, C_k and C_D are the surface exchange coefficients for enthalpy and drag, and T_s and T{400} are the absolute temperatures at the surface and 400 hPa.
+In what follows, we approximate the coefficient multiplying φ'{400} in (1) by a constant value, 1.3.
+Beginning with an upper cold cyclone in an environment of otherwise zero potential intensity, Emanuel (2005) simulated the development of a WISHE-driven cyclone using the axisymmetric, nonhydrostatic hurricane model of Rotunno and Emanuel (1987).
+The cold, moist troposphere under such an upper cyclone proves to be an ideal incubator of surface flux-driven cyclones with characteristics nearly identical to those of tropical cyclones.
+One interesting facet of the process is that the anomalous surface enthalpy flux destroys the parent upper cold low over a period of a few days.